 3. Backfill your historical transaction data

 If the transactions in your FreeAgent account don’t accurately reflect the money that came in and out of your bank account, the calculations for your VAT return won’t add up.
-FreeAgent’s powerful automation features - like our new Open Banking bank feeds, which automatically backfill your account with historical bank transactions - can help you sort this out with minimal hassle.
+FreeAgent’s powerful automation features - like our Open Banking bank feeds, which automatically backfill your account with historical bank transactions - can help you sort this out with minimal hassle.

 Your previous VAT returns in FreeAgent should also match the returns that HMRC have on record.
 Check out this article on how to check historical VAT returns to find out more.
 If your VAT returns don’t match, you will need to correct any errors before you file your next return.